yeswanthvarma/WhatappBlast/README.md

 # WhatappBlast
-This is Project which sends Bluck Whatapp massages by API
+This is Project which sends Bluck Whatapp massages by What app api could